RLOps: Development Life-cycle of Reinforcement Learning Aided Open RAN: Best Practices of RLOps

-In addition to the number of compelling arguments for their utilization, certain risks must be realized.
-Within the remainder of this section, we introduce a well-known challenge considered by the DRL robotics community which is commonly referred to as \textit{Sim-to-Real} \cite{zhao2020sim}.
+In addition to the number of compelling arguments for their utilization, certain risks must be realized, especially when the DT modelling can't reflect the networks' reality.
+Within the remainder of this section, we introduce a well-known challenge considered by the RL robotics community, commonly referred to as \textit{Sim-to-Real} \cite{zhao2020sim}.
 The associated literature is concerned with training within simulation and deployment within the real world and attempts to mitigate risks associated with approximation error between the two systems.
 Fundamentally, this same desire and challenge will persist within our pipeline and more widely within telecommunications applications.
 For a comprehensive survey of the area please refer to \cite{zhao2020sim}.